-As a first-time investor, it’s easy to get caught up in media or spruiker hype about new, ‘hotspot’ locations to invest.
+As a property investor, it’s easy to get caught up in media or spruiker hype about new, ‘hotspot’ locations to invest.
 As Property Investing becomes more sophisticated, it’s more crucial now, than ever before, to determine your particular strategy, including what your goals, key considerations, and motives are, before you can find the right location for an investment property.

 The beauty of property investing is that a, ‘one size fits all’ approach never applies when it comes to your location strategy.